kayyagari/safhire/README.md

 # safhire
 Safhire(pronounced _Sapphire_) is an implementation of [SQL on FHIR](https://build.fhir.org/ig/FHIR/sql-on-fhir-v2/index.html) in Rust lang.

-Safhire is currently in private beta.
-If you are interested to know more, please send an email to [hello@sereen.io](mailto:hello@sereen.io).
+There are two variants, a CLI and a standalone server.

-# Usage
+# Usage of CLI
 ```
 ./safhire --help
 Usage: safhire [OPTIONS] --vdf <VDF> --resf <RESF>